JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers?style=for-the-badge)
 ![GitHub issues](https://img.shields.io/github/issues/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers?style=for-the-badge)

-A collection of scripts which check hearing aids fitting software directly from their company's servers.
+A collection of scripts which check hearing aids fitting software directly from their own update servers.

 ## What does it do?
-This repository contains scripts which can check hearing aids fitting software (such as Phonak Target) directly from the software's servers, avoiding the need to distribute copyrighted files.
-(I am not a lawyer, this is not legal advice, this is merely my opinion.)
+This project (\"The Checker\") contains scripts which can check hearing aids fitting softwares (such as Phonak Target) directly from each own update servers with APIs, so that you can easily know if there is newer version available, and check corresponding files of those update.

 ## Currently supported software
-The script currently supports:
+This project currently supports:
 - Sonova
   - Phonak Target
     - Phonak Target Media